Get

 If your dog is showing any of these signs and you are seeking the best possible treatment for your pup, we recommend speaking with a vet.

-Can a Puppy be Born With Diabetes?
+Can a Puppy Be Born With Diabetes?

-Diabetes is typically a disease that develops in middle to later ages, as it often coincides with being overweight, having a history of pancreatitis, or contracting other concurrent diseases.
+Diabetes is typically a disease that develops in the middle to later ages, as it often coincides with being overweight, having a history of pancreatitis, or contracting other concurrent diseases.
 That said, there is sometimes a genetic factor by which dogs get diabetes.
 So, while very rare, puppies can be born with an issue of the pancreas that can lead to diabetes.

 In these cases, you may start to notice a few of the mentioned signs, though this can be difficult to do, since most puppies can be erratic in their appetite and drinking behaviors.
 Knowing your puppy will help you detect slight changes, though, and don’t be afraid to contact your vet if you have even the smallest concern.